This list is referenced in sections 13, 42, and 55 of the Biosecurity (Conditionally Non-prohibited Goods) Determination 2021 (Goods Determination).

-The Determination requires that goods included in certain classes of goods, and that are the subject of an import declaration, must not be brought or imported into Australian territory unless a Biosecurity Preparedness Plan to manage the biosecurity risks associated with bringing or importing goods of a relevant class (or goods including goods of that class) into Australian territory is listed in the List of Biosecurity Preparedness Plans, and is ordinarily accessible through the Department of Agriculture’s website.
+The Goods Determination requires that goods included in certain classes of goods, and that are the subject of an import declaration, must not be brought or imported into Australian territory unless a Biosecurity Preparedness Plan to manage the biosecurity risks associated with bringing or importing goods of a relevant class (or goods including goods of that class) into Australian territory is listed in the List of Biosecurity Preparedness Plans, and is ordinarily accessible through the Department of Agriculture’s website.

-List of Biosecurity Preparedness Plans effective as of 1 January 2020
+List of Biosecurity Preparedness Plans effective as of 6 April 2021

 A relevant Biosecurity Preparedness Plan is a plan to manage the biosecurity risks associated with bringing or importing a class of goods, or goods including goods of that class, into Australian territory.